programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 ```
 County_Aggregate_Data$CountMembers <- sapply(st_intersects(County_Aggregate_Data,pts), function(z) if (length(z)==0) NA_integer_ else length(z))
 ```
 Now we have a large dataframe called County_Aggregate_Data which has our count data and our census data by county.
 CountMembers now contains the count of members for their respective counties.
 But we may also want to merge data that is not a geographic point but rather a count of events/members and associated counties.
-Essentially, data that is already tallied for the geographic regions we are interested in.
+Essentially, this data that is already tallied for the geographic regions we are interested in.
 This data should come from roughly the same timeframe as the spatial data for accuracy.
-In our example, we have a list of churches by denomination, which will hopefully give us insight into our data as we can assess if counties with a high number of churches of particular denomination also tend to be high in membership to our organization.
+In our example, we have a list of churches by denomination, which will hopefully give us additional insight into our data as we can assess if counties with a high number of churches of particular denomination also tend to be high in membership to our organization.
 To do this, merge we need to load the list:

 ```
 religion <- read.csv("./data/Religion/Churches.csv", as.is=TRUE)